 Professional Risk Managers’ International Association, Chicago, August 2004.
 Risk management for foundations.

 Q Group (Institute for Quantitative Research in Finance), Monarch Beach, CA, October 2012.
-“The equity risk premium” (with Brett Hammond and Martin Leibowitz).
+“The equity risk premium” (with William Sharpe, Brett Hammond, and Martin Leibowitz).

 QWAFAFEW, New York, March 2009 (with Todd Petzel: “The Lost Decade?”); San Francisco, July 2004 (Forecasting the equity risk premium); New York, September 2003 (The dimensions of active management); New York, October 2000 (The greatest return stories ever told); New York, June 1999 (Is the small-stock effectdead?)